 - Subjective injuries (soft-tissue and sprain/strain) vs. Objective injuries (broken or fractured bones, for example);

 - Amount of medical bills incurred;

 - The amount of future expected medical bills;

-- Liability factors (Defendant on telephone at time of motorcycle wreck, for example); and
+- Liability factors (at-fault motorist was on the phone at the time of the motorcycle wreck, for example);

-- Emotional aspects of your story (For example, if collision caused you to lose your house).
+- Emotional aspects of your story (if the collision caused you to lose your house, for example); and

-Remember: If you are also determined to have been negligent in the accident your percentage of fault will be deducted from the total damages awarded.
-For example, if a jury awarded you $250,000 in damages but determined you were 40% at fault the final verdict would be adjusted to $150,000.
+If it is determined that you were indeed negligent in the motorcycle accident, the total damages awarded by the jury would be reduced by the percentage of fault attributed to you.
+For instance, if a jury awards you $250,000 in damages but determines that you were 40% at fault, the final verdict would be adjusted to $150,000.

 Can you recover damages if you are 60% responsible for the motorcycle collision?